MicrosoftDocs/power-platform/power-platform/admin/doc-management-known-issues.md

 ## Known issues

-### SharePoint Integration does not support the Dynamics Editable Grid
+### SharePoint integration does not support the Dynamics 365 editable grid

-SharePoint Integration is not able to work with the Dynamics Editable Grid.
-Using the editable grid for SharePoint will have known side effects that prevent SharePoint Integration from working fully.
+SharePoint integration does not work with the Dynamics editable grid, due to known side effects that prevent SharePoint integration from working properly.
+Side effects include: the document failing to load in the grid, an inability to create or upload documents, and an inability to search in the grid.

 ### Maximum number of rows not honored in the document associated grid